Mauritius arrests captain of Japanese oil spill ship | International

 Mauritius arrests captain of Japanese oil spill ship

+The other man arrested was the deputy captain, he said, adding the two men were charged with endangering safe navigation.
+The official confirmed that the crew had been questioned about reports they were having a birthday party on board, but said it was not clear yet if the party had been held at the same time that the ship ran aground or earlier in the day.

-Local media have reported that the crew were having a birthday party on board.
-Coothen and the official declined to comment on the reports but the official said an examination of the ship's black box might reveal whether that was true.
-Scientists say the full impact of the spill is still unfolding, but the damage could affect Mauritius and its tourism-dependent economy for decades.
+He also denied media reports that the ship had sailed close to land seeking a wifi signal, saying that looking for a phone signal would not have required sailing so close to land.
+Scientists say the full impact of the spill is still unfolding but the damage could affect Mauritius and its tourism-dependent economy for decades.
 Removing the ship is likely to take months.

+The official noted it was the second accident in the area in four years and said the government might establish a signal station nearby to try to ward off future disasters.

 - READ MORE ON: